|Knowing which telescope is

 the wonderful views seen through the telescope itself but will allow for protracted

-observing as the Earth constantly spins enanbling the user to keep objects easily centred
+observing as the Earth constantly spins enabling the user to keep objects easily centred

-in the eyepiece rather than constantly drifing from view.
+in the eyepiece rather than constantly drifting from view.

 An important consideration depending on age

 and general disposition is weight.
 Some telescopes are large and heavy and the larger they

 are, the heavier the mount also.
 Do you need to drag it out on to the balcony regularly or